• Skip to primary navigation

 raw butternut squash

 Most conventional grocery stores (even the small ones) have butternut squash so it shouldn't be hard to find.
 This recipe does not use any added sugar and has a more savory flavor than other butternut squash soups.
-Here's what you need to make this Squash Soup:
+Here's what you need to make this recipe:

 • Butternut squash - you will need to cook this, don't try to eat it raw.